sa-concept-refactoring/doc/chapters/introduction.typ

 // Kommentar Jeremy: Glaub es isch allne Leser bewusst dass C++ en Programmiersprach isch.
 Glaub so details chemmer uslah.
 // The programming language C++ is constantly developed further by the standard committee @standard_committee.
 With C++20 type constraints were introduced which allow specification of requirements for template arguments.
-Concepts are a way of abstracting these constraints.
+Concepts are a way of abstracting these constraints. @constraints_and_concepts

-Refactoring is a common technique to detect code smells and improve the internal structure of code without changing its external behavior.
+Refactoring is a common technique to detect code smells and improve the internal structure of code without changing its external behavior. @refactoring
-Automated tests often ensure that the correct functionality is maintained.
+Automated tests often ensure that the correct functionality is retained.

 Older versions of integrated development environments (IDE) were implementing support for code analysis and tools like symbol lookup and refactorings themselves.
 This led to the problem that new languages only slowly gained adoption, one editor at a time.